wshekrota/egopipe/README.md

 ---

-Egopipe install directory is /etc/logstash/conf.d.
+The egopipe install directory is /etc/logstash/conf.d.
 After compiling the binary which allows you to add go code in filter section, place it here.
 Along with it will reside egopipe.conf which is json.
 Note the hostnames here assume you followed the elastic documentation in naming the hosts etc.